valinorearth/demo-report.valinor.earth/jobs/2023-01-01-oinam-liaison.md

 	+ Look for opportunities that aligns with the family philosophy and initiatives.
 - Criteria
 	+ Smart and willing to learn.
-	+ Believes that it is always figureotable.
+	+ Believes that it is always `figureoutable`.
-	+ Computer savvy, without the need to be technical.
+	+ Computer and Internet savvy, without the need to be technical.